jbcodeforce/jbcodeforce.github.io/docs/techno/atlas.md

 [Apache Atlas](https://atlas.apache.org/index.html#/) is a data governance tool which facilitates gathering, processing, and maintaining metadata.

-The architecture illustrates that Atlas expose APIs to add and query elements of the repository, but also is integrated with Kafka for asynchronous communication.
+The architecture illustrates that Atlas exposes APIs to add and query elements of the repository, but also is integrated with Kafka for asynchronous communication.

  ![](https://atlas.apache.org/public/images/twiki/architecture.png)

 The Core framework includes a graph database based on [JanusGraph](https://janusgraph.org/).

-The Kafka integration can also being used to consume metadata change events from Atlas.
+The Kafka integration may be used to consume metadata change events from Atlas.

 ## Key features

-* Centralized metadata management platform
+* **Centralized** metadata management platform.
-* Data classification based on rules and regex.
+* **Data classification** based on rules and regex.
 Identify the incoming data and filter them out based on those classifications.
-* Data lineage: shows the origin, movement, transformation and destination of data.
+* **Data lineage**: shows the origin, movement, transformation and destination of data.

 ## Concepts

 Some important concepts to know:

-* a `Type` in Atlas is a definition of how particular types of metadata objects are stored and accessed.
+* a **Type** in Atlas is a definition of how particular types of metadata objects are stored and accessed.
 A type represents one or a collection of attributes that define the properties for the metadata object.
-* An `Entity` is an instance of a Type
+* An **`Entity`** is an instance of a Type.
 * A type has a metatype.
 Atlas has the following metatypes:

-    * Primitive metatypes: boolean, byte, short, int, long, float, double, biginteger, bigdecimal, string, date
+    * **Primitive** metatypes: boolean, byte, short, int, long, float, double, biginteger, bigdecimal, string, date
-    * Enum metatypes
+    * **Enum** metatypes
-    * Collection metatypes: array, map
+    * **Collection** metatypes: array, map
-    * Composite metatypes: Entity, Struct, Classification, Relationship
+    * **Composite** metatypes: Entity, Struct, Classification, Relationship
 * Atlas comes with a few pre-defined system types: Referenceable, Asset, Infrastructure, DataSet, Process.
 The ones very interesting are:

     * **Infrastructure** extends Asset and may be used for cluster, host,...
-    * **DataSet** extends Referenceable, represents an type that stores data.
-Expected to have a Schema to define attributes
+    * **DataSet** extends Referenceable, represents a type that stores data.
+Expected to have a Schema to define attributes.
     * **Process** extends Asset represents any data transformation operation.
 * **Relationships** to describe connections between entities.
-* We can define `Classification` can be associated to entities but are not attributes:
+* We can define `Classification` which can be associated to entities but are not attributes:

 ```json
  {